Inception-framework/debugger/README.md

     fdt_high=0xffffffff
     initrd_high=0xffffffff

 If U-Boot finds a file named `uEnv.txt` on the MicroSD card, it uses its content to define its environment variables.
-Mount the MicroSD card on your host PC, copy the `uEnv.txt` file, the new device tree blob and the new U-Boot image of the Linux kernel on the MicroSD card:
+Transfer the new [device tree](#GlossaryDeviceTree) blob, the new [Linux kernel](#GlossaryLinuxKernel) image and the provided `uEnv.txt` file to the MicroSD card mounted on the running Zybo:

     Host> cd $SAB4Z
-    Host> cp scripts/uEnv.txt build/devicetree.dtb build/uImage <path-to-mounted-sd-card>
+    Host> scp build/devicetree.dtb build/kernel/arch/arm/boot/uImage scripts/uEnv.txt root@sab4z:/mnt

 #### <a name="FurtherRunAcrossSab4zBoot"></a>Boot and see

+Reboot the Zybo, stop the U-Boot countdown, press the push-button 5 times and let U-Boot continue by typing the `boot` command:

+    Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
+    ...
+    Hit any key to stop autoboot:  0
+    Zynq> boot

-Unmount and eject the MicroSD card, plug it in the Zybo, power on.
-As you will probably notice U-Boot takes a bit longer to copy the binaries from the MicroSD card to the memory and to boot the kernel but the system, even if slightly slower, remains responsive and perfectly usable.
-You can check that the memory accesses are really routed across the PL by pressing the BTN push-button twice.
-This should drive the LEDs with the counter of AXI address read transactions and you should see the LEDs blinking while the CPU performs read-write accesses to the memory across SAB4Z.
-If the LEDs do not blink enough, interact with the software stack with the serial console, this should increase the number of memory accesses.
+The counter of S1_AXI data-write transactions is now sent to the LEDs during the startup sequence and we should see the LEDs blinking when U-Boot loads the root [file system](#GlossaryFileSystem), the [device tree](#GlossaryDeviceTree) blob and the [kernel](#GlossaryLinuxKernel) across the PL.
+As you will probably notice U-Boot takes a bit longer to copy the binaries from the MicroSD card to the memory and to boot the [kernel](#GlossaryLinuxKernel) but the system, even if slightly slower, remains responsive and perfectly usable.
+After the boot you can continue checking that the memory accesses are really routed across the PL by looking at the LEDs.
+You should see the LEDs blinking while the CPU performs write accesses to the memory across SAB4Z.
+If the LEDs do not blink enough, interact with the software stack from the serial console, this should increase the number of memory accesses.

 #### <a name="FurtherRunAcrossSab4zExercise"></a>Exercise